 To achieve the required recirculation flow rate, LAr must be efficiently boiled off.
 The height to which LAr can be extracted by means of underpressure, to subsequently perform the two-phase heat exchange, is limited by the difference between the gas ullage pressure and the triple point pressure.
 For the range of ullage pressures given above, this height difference is 2.5 - 2.8 m, which is insufficient for the experiment's dimensions.
 Thus, if penetrations through the cryostat walls are best avoided to minimise associated risks, the phase change has to take place inside the membrane cryostat.
 To this end, a two-phase heat exchanger is placed at the depth of the vessel's liquid-gas interface inside the AAr.
 The supply side of the two-phase heat exchanger is downstream of the purification loop and thus at a higher pressure than the return side.
 Hence, the supplied argon has a higher saturation temperature than the returned argon.
 This temperature offset allows for a phase transition on both sides.
 While passing through the heat exchanger, the supplied GAr transfers heat to the return side and undergoes liquefaction.
 In response, the LAr on the return side evaporates, which provides GAr for recirculation.
+Since the heat exchanger is not insulated, there is a non-zero heat transfer from the UAr supply side to the AAr bath.
+The power of this process is estimated to be 450 - 650 W for the considered range of differential pressures and the multi-tube design presented in section 3.3.
+This heat load can be handled by the AAr cryogenics system.
+If this additional cooling power to the UAr cryogenics system is not desired, such as it is the case when the TPC instrumentation is not operational, either the pressure drop over the heat exchanger can be reduced by decreasing the compressor output, or the two-phase heat exchanger can be bypassed.
 The liquid UAr is injected into the TPC's active volume at designated locations and in proximity of the photoelectronics to induce convection for heat dissipation.
 The gas pocket in the TPC can be created and maintained by means of a direct GAr supply through a GAr line connected to the top of the TPC or by evaporating LAr in situ with electric resistive heater elements (not shown in the P&ID).